cloud-66-internal/help.cloud66.com/_rails/tutorials/custom-web-servers.md

 ---
 layout: post
 template: one-col
-title:  "About Custom web servers"
+title:  "Using custom web servers with Cloud 66 for Rails"
 categories: tutorials
 lead: Run your Rack apps with Passenger, Puma, Unicorn or Thin
 legacy: false